A Workflow Was Productive, but Too Fragile to Scale

 The workflow really is productive.

-But sometimes that productivity depends on a condition that stays invisible until pressure rises:
+But sometimes that productivity depends on a condition that remains invisible until pressure rises:

 At that point, a workflow that once felt effective can begin to fail.